ESMValGroup/ESMValCore/doc/quickstart/configure.rst

   # Directory for storing downloaded climate data
   download_dir: ~/climate_data

-  # Disable automatic downloads --- [true]/false
+  # Automatic data download from ESGF --- [never]/default/always
-  # Disable the automatic download of missing CMIP3, CMIP5, CMIP6, CORDEX,
+  # Use automatic download of missing CMIP3, CMIP5, CMIP6, CORDEX, and obs4MIPs
-  # and obs4MIPs data from ESGF by default.
-This is useful if you are working
+  # data from ESGF. ``never`` disables this feature, which is useful if you are
-  # on a computer without an internet connection.
+  # working on a computer without an internet connection. ``default`` enables
-  offline: true

-  # Search ESGF for files even when files are available locally --- true/[false]
+  # the automatic download for files that are not available locally. ``always``
-  # This option is useful to make sure you have the latest version of all files.
+  # will always check ESGF for the latest version of a file, and only uses
-  # Remember to set ``offline: false`` if this option is set to ``true``.
-  always_search_esgf: false
+  # local files if they correspond to that latest version.
+  search_esgf: never

   # Auxiliary data directory
   # Used by some recipes to look for additional datasets.